-The primary source of emissions at the facility is the landfill itself, which emits VOCs and HAPs as defined in CAA section 112.
-Since the landfill was modified after May 30, 1991, and has a design capacity of greater than 2.5 million megagrams, this facility is subject to the requirements of the Federal Plan Requirement for Municipal Solid Waste Landfills, 40 CFR 62 Subpart OOO.
-Pursuant to the requirements of 40 CFR 62, Subpart OOO, landfills having design capacities greater than or equal to 2.5 million megagrams must obtain a Part 70 operating permit.
-This facility is therefore subject to the Part 70 major source operating permit requirements of §2103.20.
-This notwithstanding, the Kelly Run Landfill is a minor source of criteria pollutant emissions, and is also a minor source of HAP emissions, as defined at §2102.20 (Definitions) of Article XXI.
+The primary source of emissions at the facility is the landfill itself, which emits VOCs and HAPs as defined in CAA Section 112.
+Since the landfill was modified after May 30, 1991, and has a design capacity greater than 2.5 million megagrams, this facility is subject to the requirements of the requirements of the Federal Plan Requirement for Municipal Solid Waste Landfills, 40 CFR 62 Subpart OOO.
+Pursuant to the requirements of 40 CFR 62, Subpart OOO.
+Pursuant to the requirements of 40 CFR 60, Subpart WWW, landfills having design capacities greater than or equal to 2.5 million megagrams must obtain a Part 70 operating permit.
+This facility is therefore subject to Part 70 major source operating permit requirements of §2103.20.
+This notwithstanding, Monroeville Landfill is a major source of CO emission and minor source for remaining criteria pollutant and HAP emissions, as defined at §2102.20 (Definitions) of Article XXI.